 BranchOut!, a 21st Century Multicultural STEM Education Project, aims to promote STEM education and close achievement gaps by promoting cultural understanding and civic engagement.
 As a youth community outreach program, we work to connect communities by promoting a passion for learning as well as establishing a place for collaboration, support, and inspiration.

 The program began in 2016 with 20 high school students from the DC area who served as mentors at the DC International Charter School.
 Since then, we have expanded to include 600 students volunteers coming from 4 different states serving 14 locations/organizations, including FCPS, MCPS, HCPSS, Patrick Henry Family Shelter, and the James Lee Community Center.

 Veritas Education Leaders

 Veritas Education Leaders, a 501 (c) (3) organization, is BranchOut!'s parent organization.
 We believe in the importance of lifelong learning and are in the continual pursuit of fresh ideas and growing together with our communities and students.
 We do this by strengthening our student leaders' thinking and motivating them to live their best lives.
-Our goal for our students is to live ethically, think critically, communicate clearly, produce creatively, and as a result, grow organically.
+Our goal for our students is to live ethically, think critically, communicate clearly, produce creatively, and as a result, contribute to the society wholeheartedly.